-Successful completion of the course is based on a passing grade of 70%.
-You must complete all seven modules to receive the Certificate of Completion.
+Successful completion of the course is based on an overall passing grade of 70%, along with a 70% in each of the ten modules.
+You must complete each component of all ten modules to receive the Certificate of Completion.

-Online learning has been used successfully for delivering high quality learning experiences in a variety of subject areas and for a variety of audiences around the world.
-However, there are some skills sets and learner characteristics that are necessary for a successful online learning experience.
+Online learning has been used successfully for delivering high-quality learning experiences in a variety of subject areas and for a variety of audiences around the world.
+However, there are some skillsets and learner characteristics that are necessary for a successful online learning experience.

 You can take the self-assessment quiz to gauge your readiness for online learning and to identify areas you may need to address before committing to an online course.